 Natural stone is a topic of interest to geologists and natural stone producers, as well as for architects, building specialists, conservators, monument curators, and of course, building owners.
 It is one of the oldest and more durable construction materials.
 However, its importance for the construction industry has changed over time and so has its perception by society.
 In the last three decades, a significantly increased demand has been noticed that can be attributed to its use as cladding material.
 Predictions suggest an even greater growth rate in the demand.

-Natural stone is a construction material with a favourable ecological rating compared to manufactured materials such as Portland cement, or bricks.
-In architecture, this material is particularly valued for its design possibilities, especially with regards to color, shape and surface processing.
+Natural stone is a construction material with a favorable ecological rating compared to manufactured materials such as Portland cement or bricks.
+In architecture, this material is particularly valued for its design possibilities, especially with regards to color, shape, and surface processing.
 This gives the building a unique value.

 In past centuries, master builders and sculptors used locally available stones, since transport from distant sources was difficult and very expensive.
 Therefore, whole towns were built with a single type of stone.
 This resulted in the development of cultural landscapes that are characterized solely by the type of stone used.
-With globalisation, this local type of landscape construction is being valued again, especially since natural stones are in essence a part of the landscape.
+With globalization, this local type of landscape construction is being valued again, especially since natural stones are in essence a part of the landscape.
 They reflect tradition and identity and are fundamental to both the local community and tourism.

 Although there may be a general belief that natural building stones are durable materials, all rocks undergo weathering and will literally turn to dust.
-The use of natural stones in buildings requires that the stone type have the required suitability for the intended purpose.
+The use of natural stone in buildings requires that the stone type have the required suitability for the intended purpose.
 Otherwise, their deterioration will occur even after short periods of time.
-The weathering and deterioration of historical buildings, as well as that of many monuments or sculptures using natural stones is a problem that has been known since anitiquity.
-Although much of the observed world-wide destruction of these monuments can be ascribed to war and vandalism, many other factors contribute significantly to their deterioration, such as negligence and poor maintenance.
+The weathering and deterioration of historical buildings, as well as that of many monuments or sculptures using natural stones is a problem that has been known since antiquity.
+Although much of the observed world-wide destruction of these monuments can be ascribed to war and vandalism, many other factors contribute significantly to their deterioration, such as neglect and poor maintenance.
 There has been a significant increase in deteriorating structures during the past two centuries.
-This prompted Winkler (1973) to make a pessimistic prediction, that at the end of the last millennium these structures would largely be destroyed because of predominantly anthropogenic environmental influences.
+This prompted Erhard M. Winkler in his book "Stone: Properties, Durability in Man's Environment" (1973.
+Springer Verlag) to make a pessimistic prediction, that at the end of the last millennium these structures would largely be destroyed because of predominantly anthropogenic environmental influences.